isabella232/media-analytics.en-1/help/intro-to-ava/implementation-paths/implementation-paths.md

 * Client Side - These are Media Analytics-only integrations.
 You can choose Video Heartbeat SDK and/or the Media Collection API integrations.
 This path can be used across any video player, including customer and/or OVP players such as Brightcove, Ooyala, thePlatform, and so on.

-  If Media Analytics is your intended path, see the [Media SDK Implementation](https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/c_vhl_stand-implement.html) and the [Media Collection API](../../media-collection-api/mc-api-overview.md).
+  If Media Analytics is your intended path, see the [Media SDK Implementation](https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/c_vhl_stand-implement.html) and the \[Media Collection API\]\(../../media-collection-api/mc-api-overview.md\).

   >[!IMPORTANT]
   >